Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

-• When you stop an EC2 instance, it performs a normal shutdown and transitions to a “stopped” state.
+• When an EC2 instance is present, it performs a normal shutdown and transitions to a “stopped” state.

-• Stopping an instance means the Instance is not running; however, it’s still reserved for you, and you can start it again at any time.
+• Stopping an instance means the Instance is not running; however, it’s still reserved and can start again at any time.

-• You won’t be charged for usage while it’s stopped, but you will continue to be arrested for any EBS volume storage attached to the Instance.
+• Can’t be charged for usage while it’s stopped, but you will continue to be arrested for any EBS volume storage attached to the Instance.

 • Terminating an EC2 instance, on the other hand, deletes it and any attached EBS volumes (unless the volume’s deleteOnTermination attribute is false).

 • Once terminated, the Instance cannot be started again.
-Ensuring that any necessary data is backed up before termination is essential.
+Therefore, it is essential to ensure that any necessary data is backed up before termination.

-39. How can you ensure that your EC2 instances comply with specific regulatory requirements?
+39. How can EC2 instances be ensured to comply with specific regulatory requirements?

 Ans:

-To ensure EC2 instances comply with specific regulatory requirements, you can use AWS services and features designed for compliance and security.
-AWS Identity and Access Management (IAM) allows you to control access to your EC2 instances.
-AWS Key Management Service (KMS) helps manage encryption keys for your data at rest.
-You can also use Amazon CloudWatch for monitoring and logging to ensure operational compliance.
-AWS Config makes assessing, auditing, and evaluating the configurations of AWS resources possible.
+Use AWS services and features for compliance and security to ensure EC2 instances comply with regulatory requirements.
+AWS Identity and Access Management (IAM) controls access to EC2 instances, while AWS Key Management Service (KMS) manages encryption keys for data at rest.
+Amazon CloudWatch monitors and logs for operational compliance, and AWS Config enables assessment, auditing, and evaluation of AWS resource configurations.

 40. What are the implications of changing an instance type, and how is it done?